Factbox: Policy challenges loom as Yellen prepares to lead Fed

 Possibly complicating things, the Fed will for the first time be able to also raise the interest rate it pays banks on the excess reserves they hold at the central bank.
 Doing so should stem what could otherwise be a flood of bank reserves into the marketplace that could threaten to overheat the economy - but it is an untested tool.

-Further out on the horizon, the central bank will have to shrink its balance sheet to a more normal size, whether by letting the bonds it holds mature or selling them outright.
+Further along the horizon, the central bank will have to shrink its balance sheet to a more normal size, whether by letting the bonds mature or selling them outright.
 The quicker it reduces holdings, the tighter monetary policy will become and the greater the pressure on markets to absorb the assets.

-But perhaps most sensitive for the Fed, selling bonds could give rise to losses that would lead to a temporary end to its regular remittances to the U.S. Treasury, potentially opening the door to action by politicians who want to rein in the central bank’s prized independence.
+But perhaps most sensitive for the Fed, it could be left with losses that would lead to a temporary end to its regular remittances to the U.S. Treasury, potentially opening the door to criticism from politicians who want to rein in the central bank’s prized independence.